 “You have to believe in happiness, Or happiness never comes…Ah, that’s the reason a bird can sing – on his darkest day he believes in Spring.” – Douglas Malloch

-Gathering Stones For The Stone Birdhouse
+Gathering Stones for the Stone Birdhouse

 Do you love a good family day?
 You can read a little bit about my family in my post The Journey.